 The data is available in three quality levels: final, interim, and near-real-time (nrt).
 The quality levels are determined by the best available source datasets and are intended to provide users with the best quality data while still producing near-real-time data.

-The manuals on the PO.DAAC dataset pages provide more detailed information about OSCAR, such as the data format, coverage, how to cite, etc. Answers to many questions about the PO.DAAC in general, the user registration system, how to retrieve data, specific questions about datasets themselves, and user shared scripts can both be found and posted on the PO.DAAC forum.
+The manual provides more detailed information about OSCAR, such as the data format, coverage, how to cite, etc., and is either found on the on the PO.DAAC dataset page or can be downloaded here: oscarv2.0guide.pdf.
+Answers to many questions about the PO.DAAC in general, the user registration system, how to retrieve data, specific questions about datasets themselves, and user shared scripts can both be found and posted on the PO.DAAC forum.

 This new version is stored in the cloud.
 Information about access to PO.DAAC datasets in the cloud can be found here: https://podaac.jpl.nasa.gov/cloud-datasets/about.